+Know your rights.
 Whether shopping retail or online, know your legal rights.
 U.S. law requires that orders made by mail, phone or online be shipped by the date promised or, if no delivery time was stated, within 30 days.
-If the goods aren’t shipped on time, the shopper can cancel and demand a refund.
-Consumers also have the right to reject merchandise if it’s defective or was misrepresented.
-Otherwise, it’s the company’s policies that determine if the shopper can cancel the purchase and receive a refund or credit, so be sure you understand return policies before you buy.
-Keep track of all receipts and documentation, too.
+If the goods are not shipped on time, the shopper can cancel and demand a refund.
+Consumers also have the right to reject merchandise if it is defective or misrepresented.
+Otherwise, it is the company’s policies that determine if the shopper can cancel the purchase and receive a refund or credit, so be sure you understand return policies before you buy.